 What is Co-operative Education?

 Co-operative Education is a learning partnership that provides students with valuable work experience while they are earning credits towards their graduation diploma.
-The Co-operative Education program involves both a classroom component and a work placement component.
-Through these two components, the Co-operative Education course prepares the student for successful participation in the workplace, provides sufficient time and various opportunities at the placement to enable the student to apply and further develop the knowledge and skills acquired in the related course(s).
+The Co-operative Education program involves both a classroom component and work or community placement component.
+Through these two components, the Co-operative Education course supports career and life planning, prepares the student for successful participation in the workplace, provides sufficient time and various opportunities at the placement to enable the student to apply and further develop the knowledge and skills acquired in the related course(s).

-All Co-operative Education students are required to participate in a pre-employment session of at least 20 hours that emphasizes the necessary skills to succeed in the workplace.
-Programs vary throughout the Board based on the following factors:
+All Co-operative Education students are required to participate in a pre-employment session that emphasizes health and safety and the skills needed to succeed in the placement.
+Programs vary throughout the board based on the following factors:

 All these factors play a significant role in the number of days and the number of hours the student is at the Co-op placement.
 Each school will be able to answer questions related to its particular program.

 How Does Cooperative Education Help Students Meet Diploma Requirements?